Cravings, Decoded – Part 7 of 7

 - Light a candle

-When to Use What
+When to Use Which Tool

-Over time, these tools stop feeling like effort.
+Over time, using your tools stops feeling like effort.
+They become your new normal.

-The Craving Isn’t the Problem—It’s the Invitation
+The Craving isn’t the Problem

 A craving isn’t proof of failure.
 It’s proof your brain is still learning.